nkanven/pdf2audio/README.md

 # pdf2audio

-Convert your PDF file into an audio (mp3) file
+Convert your PDF file into an audio (mp3) file with pdf language detection